TULiberalArts/Spanish/pages/graduate.md

 ## MA in Spanish
 **DESCRIPTION NEEDED**
-- Learn More about the [MA in Spanish](http://bulletin.temple.edu/graduate/scd/cla/spanish-ma/)
+- Learn more about the [MA in Spanish](http://bulletin.temple.edu/graduate/scd/cla/spanish-ma/)

 ## PhD in Spanish
 **DESCRIPTION NEEDED**
-- Learn More ABout the [PhD in Spanish](http://bulletin.temple.edu/graduate/scd/cla/spanish-phd/)
+- Learn more about the [PhD in Spanish](http://bulletin.temple.edu/graduate/scd/cla/spanish-phd/)

 ## Financial Support
 Multi-year competitive financial support in the form of teaching assistantships is available only to doctoral students.
 These awards include a monthly stipend, tuition remission, and health insurance.
 Moreover, university fellowships are available on a competitive basis.
 Please note: MA-degree terminal students do not qualify for an assistantship.
 Summer teaching appointments are given to a limited number of students.